corda/corda-docs-portal/content/en/docs/corda-os/4.8/writing-a-cordapp-using-a-template.md

 * **Well-known identities** - Each Corda node has a well-known identity on the network.
 This allows us to write code in terms of real identities, rather than anonymous public keys.
 * **Re-use of existing, proven technologies** - We will be writing our CorDapp using standard Java.
-It will run on a Corda node, which is simply a Java process and runs on a regular Java machine (e.g. on your local machine or in the cloud).
+It will run on a Corda node, which is simply a Java process and runs on a regular Java machine, for example, on your local machine or in the cloud.
 The nodes will store their data in a standard SQL database.

 CorDapps usually define at least three things: